La Conchita, California: 1817–1912

 Prior to the establishment of the village of Punta, the coastal area was named Punta Gorda.
 "Punta Gorda", Spanish for massive point, referred to the outstanding feature of this coastal area, a large rock promontory.
 A monk who stopped at the Mission San Buenaventura in 1817 first mentioned the site.
 The history of the hamlet of La Conchita is closely tied to developments in the Rincon Point area.
 The name "The Rincon" was also routinely used to designate the area from Carpinteria's Rincon Point to Ventura's Sea Cliff.
 From 1850 until 1873 when Ventura County was established, Punta Gorda was part of Santa Barbara County.

 What is now the community of La Conchita was originally part of the 4460 acre Mexican land grant Rancho El Rincon given by Governor José Figueroa to Teodoro Arrellanes in 1835.
 Arrellanes’ daughter Maria married Dr. Matthew Biggs, and the property was transferred to Biggs in 1855.
 During the 1860s following a long period of drought, the record rainfall of 1868 produced major flooding throughout the county.
 It was during this time that major portions of the old ranchos were subdivided and sold off by heirs to an increasing number of arriving immigrants and settlers.
+In 1885, Dr. C. B. Bates, born in England, and pharmacist Benigno Gutierrez, born in Chile, bought Dr. Biggs's remaining Rancho El Rincon holdings.

 The Homestead Act of 1862 had brought many newcomers to settle in California.
 Levi Gould Stanchfield, born in Leeds, Maine in 1841, established a ranch at Punta Gorda in 1875 where he raised sheep, grew lima beans and built a ranch house at Mussel Rock.
 Stanchfield was married to Luisa Arenas.
 Her father, Luis Arenas, held several land grants, and in 1838 was Mayor of Los Angeles.
 Her mother Josepfa Palomares was the sister of Ygnacio Palomares one of the first settlers of the San Gabriel Valley.
 Stanchfield sold the property to Charles.
 E. Ablett in 1879.
 Ablett, born in England, was well known as a druggist in Santa Barbara and a key figure in the homesteading activity of the Punta Gorda area from the 1880s on.
 At this time, the La Conchita section of the Southern Pacific railroad coast route was almost completed and the village of Punta was established.
 Among the founding families of Punta were the Callis from Kentucky; the Mullins from Charlottetown, Prince Edward Island, Canada; and the Gaynors from Ireland.
 Members of these families were prominent in local history for the next sixty years.